The Mod-Tap key

 Left Control, Shift, Alt and GUI when held,

-To fix this, open Remote Desktop Connection, click on "Show Options", open the the "Local Resources" tab.
-In the keyboard section, change the drop down to "On this Computer".
+You may also run into issues when using Remote Desktop Connection on Windows.
+Because these keycodes send key events faster than a human, Remote Desktop could miss them.
+To fix this, open Remote Desktop Connection, click on "Show Options", open the the "Local Resources" tab, and in the keyboard section, change the drop down to "On this Computer".
 This will fix the issue, and allow the characters to work correctly.
+It can also be mitigated by increasing

 See the Tap-Hold Configuration Options for additional flags that tweak Mod-Tap behavior.